mildred/terraform-provider-null/docs/index.md

----
-layout: "null"
-page_title: "Provider: Null"
-sidebar_current: "docs-null-index"
-description: |-
-  The null provider provides no-op constructs that can be useful helpers in tricky cases.
----

 # Null Provider

+*The null provider provides no-op constructs that can be useful helpers in tricky cases.*

 The `null` provider is a rather-unusual provider that has constructs that intentionally do nothing.
 This may sound strange, and indeed these constructs